 Experience the local culture and daily life of resident Nepalese as you pass through a number of villages, monasteries, and ‘mani’ walls.
 Oblivious of technology as they are, there is no dearth of warmth and care in the lives of these people.

 They will be happy to meet and greet new travelers.
 Since villages like Prok, Samdo, Dharamsala, are close to the Tibetan territory, you will also find prevailing Bon Culture and Tibetan Buddhism in these areas.

 Himalayan Trekkers will ensure that its clients take a piece of local life with them as they return home from this paradise.

 Larkya La Pass

-The highest point of the Manaslu Circuit trek is the Larkya La pass at an imposing elevation of 5,106 meters above sea level.
+The highest point of the Manaslu Circuit trek is the Larkya La pass at an imposing elevation of 5,106 m.
 It is here that you will witness the majestic Manaslu peak among other lofty mountains like Himlung Himal, Cheo Himal, Annapurna II, Nemjung, and Kang Guru.

 Mesmerizing Birendra Taal

 En route to Manaslu is a place called Samagaun.
 Our expert trek leaders will guide any traveler interested to visit a beautiful, aquamarine freshwater lake at the base of Mount Manaslu to Birendra ‘taal’.